-founded and runs the authoritative Hulbert Financial Digest, the
+founded and ran the authoritative Hulbert Financial Digest, the

 independent source for financial newsletter performance evaluation.

-The HFD objectively tracks more than 160 investment newsletters and
+The HFD objectively tracked more than 160 investment newsletters and

 the 500 portfolios they recommend, using methodology developed by

 Hulbert when he began it in 1980.
-The HFD helps investors develop
+The HFD helped investors develop

 useful criteria for choosing from among investment strategies, and

 rated the risk, clarity and completeness of the advice contained

 Although Hulbert has discontinued the Hulbert Financial Digest, he continues to track newsletters’ real world performance and provide scoreboards ranking advisers, strategies and performance at Hulbertratings.com.

 write-up on The Buyback Letter, August 2005